Spain’s Mediterranean coast has long attracted British, Dutch, and Scandinavian tourists, as well as those seeking a permanent move abroad.

 1. Benalmádena

-Sandwiched between lively Málaga and luxurious Marbella on the Costa del Sol, Benalmádena is a quiet, family-friendly beach resort with a population of 67,000.
-Attractions include Tivoli World amusement park, a butterfly park, two aquariums, a dolphin and penguin exhibit, a casino, a cable car, and one of the largest marinas in Andalusia.
+Sandwiched between lively Málaga and luxurious Marbella on the Costa del Sol, Benalmádena is a quiet, family-friendly coastal city with a population of 78,338.
+Historically popular with European holidaymakers, it offers attractions such as Tivoli World amusement park, a butterfly park, two aquariums, a dolphin and penguin exhibit, a casino, a cable car, and one of the largest marinas in Andalusia.
 Benalmádena is also home to a Buddhist stupa.

 2. Mijas Pueblo

-About five miles inland from the Costa del Sol, the white-washed Andalusian pueblo of Mijas attracts expats from all over the world because it serves as the gateway to Costa del Sol’s “golf valley.”
-Twenty-seven golf courses are within a seven-mile radius of Mijas Pueblo.
-With beautiful weather all year and reasonable greens fees, this location is a golfer’s paradise.
-Mijas Pueblo is a seductive destination in itself, even without the allure of a golf heaven.
+About five miles inland from the Costa del Sol sits the hilltop pueblo of Mijas.
+Considered one of the most beautiful white-washed Andalusian towns, it attracts people from all over the world.
+It’s also the gateway to the Costa del Sol’s “golf valley.”
+Twenty-seven golf courses lie within a seven-mile radius of Mijas Pueblo.
+With beautiful weather year-round and reasonable greens fees, this location is a golfer’s paradise.
+Mijas Pueblo is a seductive destination in itself, even without the allure of golf heaven.

 Narrow cobblestone streets wind like white passageways between hidden plazas and warrens of shops filled with Spanish arts and crafts.
 Bright red geraniums spill from blue flower pots attached to stone walls.
-Beside the lovely large plaza, quaint carts pulled by adorable burros wait to taxi tourists to the many restaurants, bars, and churches.
-The permanent population of just over 100,000 people nearly doubles in the summer months.
-Mijas boasts the highest percentage of international expats of any city on the Costa del Sol, over 36%.
+Beside the large plaza, quaint carts pulled by adorable burros wait to taxi tourists to the many restaurants, bars, and churches.
+The permanent population is just 7,500 and nearly doubles in the summer months.
+However, Mijas boasts the highest percentage of international expats of any city on the Costa del Sol, at over 36%.

 3. Almuñécar